timvisee/timvisee.com/content/blog/2019-10-27_stealing-private-keys-from-secure-file-sharing-service/index.md

 damaging their brand image.
 The company fixed the issue within an hour after notifying them, big kudos for that._

-> Here's a story on a _secure_ file transfer company, that got hacked in 2 hours, by a nerd with a computer.

-On the 24th of October, an article was posted on [Tweakers][tweakers] (a Dutch tech website) showing off a newly released service to securely request files from someone through the web.
+Some days ago an article was posted on a Dutch tech website, showing off a newly released service to securely request files from someone through the web.

 As always, I'm super interested in the cryptographic implementation of such services to ensure they're secure, even if for example, the company servers